-The Lancashire Heeler is a herding small breed of dog use as a drive livestock like cattle in the old days, and like other dogs they also hunt rats and rabbits.
-In the modern days they become popular family pet companion in their native country which is United Kingdom.
+The Lancashire Heeler is a herding small breed of dog used as drive livestock like cattle in the old days, and like other dogs, they also hunt rats and rabbits.
+In the modern days, they have become popular family pet companions in their native country which is the United Kingdom.

-Kennel Club (UK) listed Lancashire Heeler as one of the vulnerable breed (dog breeds of British and Irish origin that are considered to be vulnerable due to their declining registration numbers.)
+Kennel Club (UK) listed Lancashire Heeler as one of the vulnerable breeds (dog breeds of British and Irish origin that are considered to be vulnerable due to their declining registration numbers.)

-Lancashire Heeler is a smart, naughty, but sweet and loyal dogs, at the fist glanc they look like their Corgi cousins however they have their own distintive cuteness.
-They are now advisable lovely pet for the fist time fur parent but they can be a good and very reliable to experience fur parent that know already what the needs of dogs.
+Lancashire Heeler is a smart, naughty, but sweet and loyal dog, at the first glance they look like their Corgi cousins however they have their own distinctive cuteness.
+They are now advisable lovely pet for the first time fur parent but they can be a good and very reliable to experience fur parent that knows already what the needs of dogs.

 Lancashire Heeler Dog Breed Pictures

 12 to 15 Years

 Lancashire Heeler has sweet loving gaze eyes, tipped or erect ears, and slightly longer than height at withers.
 They resemble their cousin which is Corgi (Pembroke Welsh Corgi and Cardigan Welsh Corgi) however they have a coat that is harsh and smooth that comes in black and tan color.
 The other color that is now recognized by the Kennel Club is liver and tan.

 They are average dogs that need maintenance so you can bathe and groom them once to twice a week or if needed, use the right shampoo and conditioner for their fur to make it soft, silky, and smell good.
 While you groom them, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.